iTwin/itwin-cli/docs/access-control/member/group/add.md

 ## Options

 - **`--groups`**
   A list of groups to add, each with a groupId and roleIds.
+A maximum of 50 role assignments can be performed.
   **Type:** `string` **Required:** Yes

 - **`-i, --itwin-id`**